G. Harvey Anderson

 Professor, Nutritional Sciences and Physiology, University of Toronto

 Why are 70 per cent of children healthy, while the other 30 per cent suffer from a host of health problems, such as obesity or malnutrition?
-Today, scientists know that many factors — including socioeconomics, genetics, and lifestyle — all play a crucial role in lifelong health.
-For G. Harvey Anderson, who served as the inaugural Executive Director of the Centre between 2014 and 2016, there is still far more to be understood about what makes a healthy child.
+Today, scientists know that many factors — including socioeconomics, genetics, and lifestyle — play a crucial role in lifelong health.
+For Professor Harvey Anderson, who served as the inaugural Executive Director of the Centre from 2014 to 2016, there is still far more to be understood about what makes a healthy child.

 “There is an important distinction between focusing on children’s health versus children’s disease,” says Anderson.
 “The purpose of our work is to gather more evidence demonstrating what happens when things are going ‘right’ — why some children are healthy when others are not.”

-The collective and interdisciplinary nature of the work at the Centre will lead to a better understanding of how nutritional, environmental and societal factors affect our children’s health.
-Anderson wants to find comprehensive solutions that are only possible when bringing experts from different fields together.
+The collective and interdisciplinary nature of work at the Centre will lead to a better understanding of how nutritional, environmental and societal factors affect children’s health.
+Anderson wants to find comprehensive solutions that are only possible when experts from different fields come together.

-Throughout his distinguished research career, Anderson focused on almost every major aspect of human nutrition.
-In the 1970s, he helped to develop the first amino acid solution that is still used by the surgeons for intravenous feeding today.
-He also championed the benefits of mothers’ milk for their premature infants, paving the way for a better understanding of nutrient deficiencies at different stages of prematurity.
+Throughout his research career, Anderson has focused on several major aspects of human nutrition.
+In the 1970s, he helped develop the first amino acid solution that is still used by surgeons for intravenous feeding today.
+He also championed the benefits of mothers’ milk for premature infants, paving the way for a better understanding of nutrient deficiencies at different stages of prematurity.

 “When I was first entering the scientific world, there was a notion that we already knew everything there is to know about nutrition — all the vitamins, minerals, carbohydrates, fat, proteins, etc. — and in some sense, it was a dead science.
 What we grew to appreciate since is the relationship between nutrients and metabolism.
 Your response to a particular fat, protein, or carbohydrate impacts your body in many different ways.
 It can either keep you healthy or lead to a chronic disease.”

-The role of proteins and carbohydrates in nutritional support and the regulation of metabolism has been one of the major areas of Anderson’s research.
+The role of proteins and carbohydrates in nutritional support and the regulation of metabolism has been a key area of Anderson’s research.
 “The structure of the proteins, the timing of their release, how they function in your intestine — all these produce different effects in our bodies,” he explains.
 “Some can tell your body that you are full more quickly.
 Others help you regulate your blood cholesterol, insulin, and glucose levels.”

-Such variety of nutrients’ effects, as well as the diversity of feeding and eating behaviours, provides many areas for future research.
+This variety of nutritional effects, as well as the diversity of feeding and eating behaviours, provides many areas for future research.
 Anderson points out that there are many questions still unanswered: How does a mother’s diet affect her child?
 What are the implications of certain diets imposed on children by their parents?
 Should our breakfasts be higher in protein?